yu-lab-vt/PrinCut-Auto/README.md

 - Robust to noisy data
 - Robust to crowded data
-- Sensitive to inter-cellular gaps
+- Sensitive to inter-cellular gaps in different scales
 - Manually add, delete, split, or merge 3D cell labels by merely clicking